unbit/uwsgi-docs/FAQ.rst

 At Unbit we host hundreds of unreliable web apps on our servers.
-All of them run on hardly constrained (at kernel level) environments where having processes block due to an implementation error will result on taking down an entire site.
+All of them run on hardly constrained (at kernel level) environments where having processes block due to an implementation error will result in taking down an entire site.
 The harakiri mode has two operational modes:

 * one that we define as "raw and a bit unreliable" (used for simple setup without a process manager)